ericpopivker/web-api-migrations/README.md

 ## Features

 * Core Functionality: Proper handling of breaking changes without affecting clients
+* Provide a set of common breaking changes class, but allow customers to easily write their own
 * Log of breaking changes for whole API, Resource, Action, Property
 * Versioning is standardized using date labels like Stripe API: https://stripe.com/docs/upgrades#api-changelog
 * Supports webhook changes